by Joe Jamieson

 Bereavement was also handled differently over there.
 We have very sensitive bereavement care in England, whereas when a baby died in Ghana, it came across as a much less emotional experience.
 Infant mortality was much higher over there, partly because of a lack of resources.
 The way people dealt with it was to distance themselves emotionally from the baby until it was safely born.

-I did struggle with this at first, but the staff in the Work the World house were amazing.
+I initially struggled with this, but the Work the World house staff were excellent.
 Other students in the house had experienced similar things, so having that support network when we went home after a challenging shift was priceless.

-We were surprised that local midwives practised so similarly to their UK equivalents, but when it came to emergency situations, it was a different story.
+We were surprised that local midwives practised so similarly to their UK counterparts, but it was a different story in emergencies.

-The nearest doctor lived about an hour away.
-If a mother needed to go for something like an emergency caesarean, it took a long time to get started.
+The nearest doctor lived about an hour away, so if a mother needed to have an emergency caesarean, it took a long time to get started.
 In the UK, we ring the bell, get staff where they’re supposed to be straight away and get mum into the theatre in a timely manner, all to get the best outcome for the child.
-But in Ghana, they just didn’t have the facilities or the resources.
+But Ghana didn’t have the facilities or the resources.

-My friends and I talk all the time about how we changed because of the experience.
+My friends and I always talk about how we changed because of the experience.

 I feel so much stronger because of the experience.

 I had never been travelling.
-I mean, I’d been abroad on holidays but never anywhere like Ghana.
-Gaining perspective on the world was amazing—seeing another culture and completely immersing myself in it, learning about how local people have different approaches to everything, how much more relaxed they were about things… It was amazing.
+I’d been abroad on holidays, but never anywhere like Ghana.
+Gaining perspective on the world was amazing—seeing another culture and completely immersing myself in it, learning about how local people approach everything differently and how much more relaxed they are about things.

 I feel so much stronger because of the experience.
-Even in my personal life, I will often think back to my experiences in Ghana.
+Even in my personal life, I will often reflect on my experiences in Ghana.
 If I’m moaning about my problems, I’ll think, “Come on, Em, you need to gain some perspective.”
 Again, I think that’s priceless.

 It’s true in my professional life as well.
-If I’m being challenged at work, I have to resist saying things like, “You should try and have your baby in Ghana!”.
+If I’m being challenged at work, I must resist saying things like, “You should try and have your baby in Ghana!”.

 My housemates and I all had very different placements.
-At the end of each day, we all came together for dinner and spent evenings together, talking about what we’d seen and sharing our experiences.
-There was only so much one person could see over the course of a couple of weeks, so hearing about everyone else’s experiences helped me build up a broader picture of the healthcare system in Ghana.
+At the end of each day, we all came together for dinner and spent evenings together, discussing what we’d seen and sharing our experiences.
+There was only so much one person could see throughout a couple of weeks, so hearing about everyone else’s experiences helped me build up a broader picture of the healthcare system in Ghana.

-It was nice to be able to speak to like-minded people about everything and have that debriefing and support from the Work the World team.
+It was nice to speak to like-minded people about everything, have a debriefing, and have support from the Work the World team.

-I still have a Facebook group with the friends I made over there.
-We put it together to share photos and experiences.
-Funnily enough, one of the GP surgeries that I was involved with the other day was called Harbour View, which was also the name of this funny little place we went to in Ghana to buy our souvenirs.
-I posted it in there for a giggle!
+I still have a Facebook group with the friends I made there.
+We created it to share photos and experiences.
+Funnily enough, one of the GP surgeries I was involved with the other day was Harbour View, also the name of this funny little place we visited in Ghana to buy our souvenirs.
+I posted it there for a giggle!

-Every person who was in that house now has a bond with the others.
-Even though I don’t see them in person we’re all still close.
-If I ever have a question to ask, I feel comfortable enough to go to them.
-It was such an important time for us all.
+Every person who lived in that house now bonds with the others.
+Even though I don’t see them in person, we’re all still close.
+If I ever have a question, I feel comfortable going to them.
+It was such a critical time for us all.

 My Life as a qualified midwife